Catalytic oxidation: Catalysts

 Oxidation catalysis is conducted by both heterogeneous catalysis and homogeneous catalysis.
 In the heterogeneous processes, gaseous substrate and oxygen (or air) are passed over solid catalysts.
 Typical catalysts are platinum, and redox-active oxides of iron, vanadium, and molybdenum.
 In many cases, catalysts are modified with a host of additives or promoters that enhance rates or selectivities.
+Carbon monoxide in automobile exhaust is converted to carbon dioxide in catalytic converters.

 Important homogeneous catalysts for the oxidation of organic compounds are carboxylates of cobalt, iron, and manganese.
 To confer good solubility in the organic solvent, these catalysts are often derived from naphthenic acids and ethylhexanoic acid, which are highly lipophilic.
 These catalysts initiate radical chain reactions, autoxidation that produce organic radicals that combine with oxygen to give hydroperoxide intermediates.
 Generally the selectivity of oxidation is determined by bond energies.
 For example, benzylic C-H bonds are replaced by oxygen faster than aromatic C-H bonds.

 Fine chemicals

 Many selective oxidation catalysts have been developed for producing fine chemicals of pharmaceutical or academic interest.
 Nobel Prize–winning examples are the Sharpless epoxidation and the Sharpless dihydroxylation.